 So far, available experimental flight test data for validation purposes has been analyzed to update their FE modes.
 For the attack helicopter, model mass and construction of the complete helicopter model is finished.
-The GVT on a Dutch Attack helicopter will be used to update the complete helicopter model. flight test data will be used to further improve predict the main and tail rotor hub excitation levels The project should result in
+The GVT on a Dutch Attack helicopter will be The used to update the complete helicopter model. flight test data will be used to further improve model.